-The research project will have a total overall budget of £100,000.
-The research will be funded by way of a grant, so VAT will not be applicable (in any event, the grant amount will be deemed to be inclusive of VAT).
-In the event that the research is commissioned as a service by GambleAware, VAT will be applicable.
+The research project will have a total overall budget of £300,000.
+The research will be funded by way of a grant, and VAT will not be applicable (in any event, the grant amount will be deemed to be inclusive of VAT).
+Different research teams may be appointed to undertake the projects or components thereof.
 GambleAware may choose to fund only selected component of a Response.
+Where multiple research teams are appointed to deliver related research projects or components of research projects, they will be expected to collaborate with each other where appropriate.